 For 2017 the vision is even greater.
 The hope is to see at least 80 per cent of Church of England churches and cathedrals taking part as well as many other denominations and the churches of the world-wide Anglican Communion.
 Leaders from Churches Together in England, including Roman Catholic, Pentecostal, Baptist and Methodist churches, Free churches and Orthodox churches, to name but a few, have all signalled their support.

 It’s not complicated – the Archbishop’s invitation is simplyasking people to pray in whatever way they want, with whoever they want and wherever they can, that others might know Jesus Christ.
 Anyone can sign up on the website now and pledge to pray.

-Bespoke resources and information will be available from the end of January 2017 via the website http://www.thykingdom.co.uk/.
-This will include materials to download on prayer, liturgical resources, Novena booklets, a ‘Kingdom Kit’ helping families pray together, details of prayer events, and tips on organising local events.
+Bespoke resources and information are available from http://www.thykingdom.co.uk/.
+This includesmaterials to download on prayer, liturgical resources, Novena booklets, a ‘Kingdom Kit’ helping families pray together, details of prayer events, and tips on organising local events.
 Everyone who signs up to ‘Pledge2Pray’ will receive regular email updates as well as inspiration and encouragement about prayer.